Lu Xun: Later career

 In January 1931, the Kuomintang (KMT) passed new, stricter censorship laws, allowing for writers producing literature deemed "endangering the public" or "disturbing public order" to be imprisoned for life or executed.
 Later that month he went into hiding.
 In early February, less than a month later, the KMT executed twenty-four local writers (including five who belonged to the League) whom they had arrested under this law.

-After the execution of the "24 Longhua Martyrs" (in addition to other students, friends, and associates), Lu's political views became distinctly anti-KMT.
-In 1933 Lu met Edgar Snow.
+After the execution of the "24 Longhua Martyrs" (in addition to other students, friends, and associates), Lu Xun's political views became distinctly anti-KMT.
+In 1933 Lu Xun met Edgar Snow.
 Snow asked Lu Xun whether there were any Ah Q's left in China.
 Lu Xun responded, "It's worse now.
 Now it's Ah Q's who are running the country."
+Lu Xun complained of censorship of his works by KMT censors throughout the 1930s.

 Lu Xun wrote a classical Chinese poem, A Lament for Ms. Ding, to commemorate Ding Ling, who on 14 May 1933 had been kidnapped from her residence in the Shanghai international settlement by the KMT.

 Despite the unfavorable political climate, Lu Xun contributed regularly to a variety of periodicals in the 1930s, including Lin Yutang's humor magazine The Analects Fortnightly, and corresponded with writers in Japan as well as China.

 Although he had renounced writing fiction years before, in 1934 he published his last collection of short stories, Old Tales Retold.
 In 1935, he sent a telegram to CCP forces in Shaanxi congratulating them on the recent completion of their Long March.
 The CCP requested that he write a novel about the communist revolution set in rural China, but he declined, citing his lack of background and understanding of the subject.